What is the application process like and how long does it take?

 Can I participate on an Outward Bound course with my friend or family member?

 In general, Outward Bound discourages friends and family from participating on the same course, unless the course is specifically designed for families.
-Outward Bound’s goal is to ensure a quality experience for each participant, and we have discovered that people in established relationships, however positive, have expectations and mental images of one other.
+Outward Bound’s goal is to ensure a quality experience for each participant, and we have discovered that people in established relationships, however positive, have expectations and mental images of one another.
 An Outward Bound course is an opportunity to leave behind any preconceived ideas about oneself and discover new strengths and talents.
 An environment free of expectations is an important part of this process.
 When students attend with someone they know, they risk forfeiting much of the value of an Outward Bound experience.
 In addition, pre-existing relationships sometimes negatively impact group interactions.
 We therefore encourage friends and family members to enroll on separate courses so each student can experience the full measure of an Outward Bound experience.

 Can Outward Bound accommodate my food allergy?

 Yes, the Voyageur Outward Bound School can accommodate most food allergies.
 We put a lot of energy into creating menu plans that work for people with a variety of food allergies, including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
 In some cases we may ask students to provide some of their own food supplements.

 Does Voyageur Outward Bound School provide scholarships and/or payment plans?

 Yes.
 Voyageur Outward Bound offers payment plan options and scholarships based on financial need.
 For more information, check out our Need-Based Scholarships page.

 The tuition you pay prior to going on course covers all of your food while on course, instructors' salaries, land use permits and most of the equipment (backpacks, sleeping bags, cooking utensils) and other technical gear associated with the activities you will participate in at Voyageur Outward Bound School.